 Read the personal finance press and you'll see countless references to "small-cap," "mid-cap" and "large-cap" stocks.
-With these terms so widely used, you might think there was a single, agreed-upon scale for defining stocks according to company size.
-Surprisingly, there isn't.
-But by looking at how major stock market indexes define small- mid- and large-cap stocks, you can get a general sense of where the lines are drawn.
+With these terms so widely used, you might think there was a single, agreed-upon scale for defining stocks according to company size, but there isn't.
+Market capitalization or "market cap" is used to describe a company's size and performance on the exchange.
+It's calculated by multiplying the price per share by the number of outstanding shares.
+By looking at how major stock market indexes define small- mid- and large-cap stocks, you can get a general sense of where the lines are drawn.